 Listing 17-6: An alternate implementation of the Screen struct and its run method using generics and trait bounds

 This restricts us to a Screen instance that has a list of components all of type Button or all of type TextField.
-If you’ll only ever have homogeneous collections, using generics and trait bounds is preferable since the definitions will be monomorphized at compile time to use the concrete types.
+If you’ll only ever have homogeneous collections, using generics and trait bounds is preferable because the definitions will be monomorphized at compile time to use the concrete types.

-With the the method using trait objects, on the other hand, one Screen instance can hold a Vec that contains a Box<Button> as well as a Box<TextField>.
-Let’s see how that works, and then talk about the runtime performance implications.
+On the other hand, with the method using trait objects, one Screen instance can hold a Vec that contains a Box<Button> as well as a Box<TextField>.
+Let’s look at how this works, and then we’ll talk about the runtime performance implications.

 Implementing the Trait

 Now we’ll add some types that implement the Draw trait.
-We’re going to provide the Button type.
-Again, actually implementing a GUI library is out of scope of this book, so the draw method won’t have any useful implementation in its body.
+We’ll provide the Button type.
+Again, actually implementing a GUI library is beyond the scope of this book, so the draw method won’t have any useful implementation in its body.
 To imagine what the implementation might look like, a Button struct might have fields for width, height, and label, as shown in Listing 17-7:

-Filename: src/lib.rs
+src/lib.rs

 pub struct Button {